OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Hiking shoe without ankle support

-A regular shoe, like running shoes, does not come up high or fit around the ankle.
+Like trail running shoes, does not come up high or fit around the ankle.
 Instead, it allows the ankle to move freely.
 Ideally, these types of shoes help strengthen the ankle because they don’t limit its movement.

 A boot with ankle support considerably limits ankle movement, so you don’t have to use those muscles as much while you hike.